glankk/gz/USAGE.md

 your inputs by pressing **record macro**, and play back your recorded inputs by pressing **play macro**.
 The **macro frame** control shows the number of the current frame which your inputs are being recorded to / played back from.
-You can edit this value to seek to a specific frame of input.
+You can edit this value to seek to a specific frame of input, or press **rewind macro** to seek to frame 0.
 The total number of input frames recorded in the current macro is displayed on the right.
 Press **trim macro** to delete all recorded inputs after the current macro frame, should you feel that you've recorded too far.

 Use the arrows to select a savestate slot, and save the current state of the game to that slot by pressing **save state**.
 You can then return to that state